antwanvdm/daily-1mb-message/README.md

 array with old notations and the modern unicode for the same emotion.

 ### Challenge: Securing the data
-The Daily (Tweet) message will be sent via a cronjob on a server.
-I added encryption on the emails and messages.
-It's all old data of users who have no idea I'm transforming old chats in a database.
-The biggest challenge was choosing a 'simple' library to encrypt based on a private key.
-I made sure I can choose to toggle the encryption so I'm always able to debug locally.
+All the available chatlogs are all old data of users who probably have no idea I'm working on this project with this data.
+For this reason I decided to add encryption.
+If the live database (for the crontask) would ever be compromised, the data (email/messages) is unreadable.
+The challenge was to implement a 'simple' library to encrypt based on a private key.
+I made sure I can choose to toggle the encryption, so I'm always able to debug locally.

 ## Example chats
 For those unfamiliar with the file format of the old MSN chatlogs, I added